angoca/log4db2/README.txt

  * Logback/SLF4J [http://logback.qos.ch/] [http://www.slf4j.org/]

 The license for the source code is "BSD 2-Clause license", and for the documentation is "FreeBSD Documentation license."
-With these two licences you are free to use, modify and distribute any part of this utility.
+With these two licenses you are free to use, modify and distribute any part of this utility.

 These are some useful links: